thisismydesign/vibe/README.md

 ### AI dev agent setup - make Cursor & Claude more autonomous like Devin

-With this setup you can give more autonomy to Cursor and Claude Agents to work end-to-end creating PRs, checking CI, etc.
+Give more autonomy to Cursor and Claude Agents:
+- work end-to-end like a true dev agent
+- create PRs
+- check and fix CI
+- anything else via custom rules and MCPs

 ## Usage